Cabbage poriyal recipe with step by step photos – Lightly spiced, sauteed and steamed cabbage recipe from South Indian cuisine. A vegan recipe.

 15. In the below pic, the cabbage has cooked and become tender.
 There should be no water in the poriyal before you proceed to the next step.

-16. Add 3 to 4 tbsp grated fresh coconut.
+16. Add 3 to 4 tablespoons of grated fresh coconut.

 17. Stir very well.

-18. Lastly add 2 tbsp chopped coriander leaves to cabbage poriyal.
+18. Lastly add 2 tablespoons of chopped coriander leaves to cabbage poriyal.
 This step is optional and you can skip the coriander leaves.

 19. Stir and Serve cabbage poriyal hot or warm as a side dish with sambar-rice or rasam rice.
 You can also have it with Indian flatbreads like roti, plain paratha or with bread.
 It can also be packed in a tiffin box.